 Juice of a lemon

 This one is about as easy as they come.
-Simply place the lamb in container (or a robust plastic bag to save space in the fridge or esky), add all ingredients and massage gently into the lamb fillet, along with a healthy grind of salt and pepper.
+Simply place the lamb in a container (or a robust plastic bag to save space in the fridge or esky), add all ingredients and massage gently into the lamb fillet, along with a healthy grind of salt and pepper.

-Allow to marinade for at least an hour, but the longer the better – overnight is perfect.
+Allow to marinate for at least an hour, but the longer the better – overnight is perfect.
 Turn occasionally to ensure the lamb is completely coated in the marinade.
 This step can be done at home before you leave to save time and mess at camp.

-Cook the lamb on a barbecue or a hotplate over coals.
+Cook the lamb on a barbecue or a hot plate over coals.
 We’ve used a portable gas BBQ from Rovin, which is handy for this dish thanks to its effective heat control and hood.
 Allow the cooking surface to get very hot, and cook lamb for a minute or so on each side.
 Then, reduce the heat and finish cooking on low, with the barbecue’s hood closed if it has one.